 Fast forward to Thanksgiving 2010, New York City where I’ve been living for the past 10 years.
-Outside of the “funny feeling” I’d been having all week, this year was going to be much better than last year.
-Thanksgiving 2009 I was so overwhelmed with my new job as “mommy” that I don’t even remember the day.
+I’ve been married for five years and my baby daughter just turned one.
+Outside of “a very funny feeling” I’d been having all week, this year was going to be much better than last year.
+Thanksgiving 2009 I was so overwhelmed with my new job as “mommy” I don’t even remember the day.
 This year we were having a houseful of people over and I was making the Pumpkin Pie and letting my daughter lick the spoon.

 When I started the 9th grade back at Petaluma High School, I was making a very wise decision, but I didn’t know it at the time.
-I had spent my 8th grade year living with my dad and step mom in Santa Rosa.
-So I met a whole new group of people, and I had new friends.
-But I decided at the last minute that I’d rather move back with my mom and go to high school in Petaluma instead of spending another year at a junior high.
-The junior high that I was going to in Santa Rosa was a three-year program and in Petaluma high school started in the 9th grade.
-Woo hoo!
+I had spent my 8th-grade year living with my dad and stepmom in Santa Rosa.
+I had met a whole new group of people, and I had new friends.
+But I decided at the last minute I’d rather move back with my mom and go to high school in Petaluma instead of spending another year at a junior high.
+The junior high that I was going to in Santa Rosa was a three-year program and in Petaluma, high school started in the 9th grade.
+Woohoo!
 My life would become amazing in the ninth grade and it was 50% up to me and 50% up to chance.
 I met Miles Miller McNaught in the spring of the 9th grade and I’m not kidding, the air smelled different.
 I never knew that cut grass smelled so fresh, that I could feel so wonderful inside — like I was percolating and about to explode.
 It was first love and it would last all through high school and beyond, really.

-So finally, I asked the girl sitting next to me what his name was…”Oh that’s Miles – he’s so hot.”
-She wrote.
-So the next day I went into the library and looked him up in the yearbook from the year before.
-There he was — on the football team, as the class president…dating someone I know my older brother thought was cool.
-Of course — everything about him was “cool.”
-I starred hard at his picture and I wished (as if on a star) that he was boyfriend.
+I passed a note to the blond girl sitting next to me, a senior, who was the wild older sister of one of my friends — “what’s that guy’s name?”
+I wrote to her in pencil.
+“Oh that’s Miles – he’s so hot.”
+She wrote back in red loopy cursive.
+I smiled and he looked right up at me.
+So the next day, I went into the school library and looked him up in the yearbook.
+There he was: Miles McNaught — he was on the football team and was the class president.
+There was a photo of him attending a dance in a purple tuxedo, holding the hand of a girl my older brother thought was cool.
+Of course, he had dated the girl everyone liked.
+I stared hard at his picture and I wished (as if on a star) that he was my boyfriend.
 I mean, how else could a nerdy freshman like me nab a cool stud like him?

 I couldn’t wait for detention that day…and then, he wasn’t there.
 I was crestfallen.
 All my hopes — shattered.

-The next day I was in line getting my burrito and there came those guys again…”excuse me, pardon me,” and one of them was indeed Miles and he put a piece of paper in my pocket.
+The next day I was in the lunch line getting my burrito and there came those guys again…”excuse me, pardon me,” and one of the boys was Miles and he stuffed a piece of paper in my pocket.
 “It’s a love note!” exclaimed my now believing friend.
-When I pulled it out and unfolded the oragamish paper, it wasn’t a love note, but more of a drawing, one that we had been working on together.
+When I pulled it out and unfolded the origami paper, it wasn’t a love note, but more of a drawing, one that we had been working on together.
 He had discovered my name too and incorporated it into hearts with a special message “Bean Pie Love, Noni.”

 I introduced him to my mom.
 She said hello and he waved goodbye to us.